testfairy/docs/docs/021_SDK/91_Getting_Feedback.md

+## Feedback

-User feedback can be vital and contain highly relevant information when it comes to improving your app experience.
-Make it easier for your testers to communicate with you and send you their thoughts on how to make your app better.
+User/Testers feedback can contain vital and highly relevant information when testing an app.

+It can improve your app user experience and make it easier for your testers to communicate with you their thoughts on how to make your app better.

+### Using in-app feedback as is
 TestFairy provides an easy way to collect this feedback.

-If you've [added the TestFairy SDK](https://docs.testfairy.com/SDK/Adding_The_SDK_To_Your_App.html) to your app, then all you need to do is enable the **In-App Bug Reporting** feature in your build settings.
+If you [added the TestFairy SDK](https://docs.testfairy.com/SDK/Adding_The_SDK_To_Your_App.html) to your app, then all you need to do is enable the **In-App Bug Reporting** feature in your build settings in the TestFairy dashboard and you can start collection feedbacks from your users with `"shake to report"`:

 ![alt](../../img/sdk/enable_feedback.png)

-When you beta testers shake their device, they will be prompted to report a feedback, which will be added to the existing session.
-All feedback include videos, device informations, app logs and an event timeline so you can easily reproduce each problem.
+When your users or testers shake their device, they will be prompted to report a feedback.

+This feedback will be added to the existing session of the app they are currently running.

+All feedback includes a screenshot, device information, submitter email, and text comments added. the feedback is added to the event timeline so you can easily find it.

+### Customizing In-app feedback
-If you'd rather have control over how your testers provide feedback (maybe your app is already using shake for other purposes), you can programmaitcally display the feedback form in a way that best suits your app's experience.
+If you want to have control over how your testers provide feedback (maybe your app is already using shake for other purposes), you can programmaitcally display the feedback form in a way that best suits your app's experience.

 A typical use case may be to call the method when your tester taps a button in your app settings, or after a tester passes a given page in your app.

 Note that if you choose to programmaitcally display the feedback form, you _do not_ need to have **In-App Bug Reporting** enabled.